renepickhardt/generalized-language-modeling-toolkit/README.md

 #Generalized Language Model Toolkit

-The software can be used to compute a Generalized Language Model which is yet another mean to compute a [Language Model](http://en.wikipedia.org/wiki/Language_model)
+The software can be used to compute a Generalized Language Model which is yet another mean to compute a [Language Model](http://en.wikipedia.org/wiki/Language_model).
+As shown [in this publication](http://arxiv.org/pdf/1404.3377v1.pdf) Generalized Language models can outperform Modified Kneser Ney Smoothing by 10 to 25 % in Terms of perplexity.

 ## Getting started
 ```